Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-bluechi/README.md

 The following steps below uses the VSCode devcontainer extension.
 If you prefer, you can use [VSCode's devcontainer's CLI](https://github.com/devcontainers/cli) instead.

+1. Login to the Azure's container registry to allow VSCode to pull the devcontainer image:
+    ```shell
+    docker login sdvblueprint.azurecr.io
+    ```
 1. You can use the VSCode devcontainer extension to start your containerized development environment.
     ```shell
     cd <absolute/path/to>/maestro-challenge/eclipse-bluechi